numpy/numpy/doc/neps/nep-0023-backwards-compatibility.rst

   analysis tools to determine where and how the functionality is used.
 - Test prominent downstream libraries against a development build of NumPy containing the proposed change to get real-world data on its impact.
-- Make a change in master and revert it before release if it causes problems.
-  We encourage other packages to test against NumPy's master branch and if that's too burdensome, then at least to test pre-releases.
+- Make a change on the main branch and revert it before release if it causes problems.
+We encourage other packages to test against NumPy's main branch and if that's too burdensome, then at least to test pre-releases.
 This often turns up issues quickly.

 Alternatives to deprecations
 ````````````````````````````